Google to shut Reader web feed application, users vent

 Google Takeout allows users take their data out of multiple Google products and collate it in portable and open formats, making it easy to export to other services.

-The company said it would retire seven other products and services over the next few months, including its voice app for BlackBerry (BB.TO) (BBRY.O).
+The company said it would retire seven other products and services over the next few months, including its voice app for BlackBerry.

 In a blogpost titled "A second spring of cleaning", Google said the latest closures meant it has now pulled the plug on 70 features or services since it started streamlining its product base in 2011.